 Making any misleading statement in oral or written form

-Candidates who wish to nominate for more than one position should submit separate nomination forms and should indicate their preference for each position to the Returning Officer.
+Candidates who wish to nominate for more than one position should submit separate nomination forms and should indicate their preference for each position to the Returning Officer by email.

 3. Group Nominations (Lists/Tickets)

-Candidates who wish to be grouped together by mutual consent on the Ballot Paper must first complete an individual nomination form with three nominators and then signify their willingness to be part of a List by signing the List Grouping Form which must be submitted along with all the nominations for persons on the list prior to the close of nominations.
+Candidates who wish to be grouped together by mutual consent must first complete an individual nomination form with three nominators and then signify their willingness to be part of a List by signing the List Grouping Form which must be submitted along with all the nominations for persons on the list prior to the close of nominations.

-Any person nominated as a list agent should be aware that it is their responsibility to be contactable at all times by the Returning Officer, and to pass on to the candidates on their list any information given to them by the Returning Officer.
+Any person nominated as a List agent should be aware that it is their responsibility to be contactable at all times by the Returning Officer, and to pass on to the candidates in their List any information given to them by the Returning Officer.

 4. Submitting Nominations